thegenemyers/FASTK/README.md

 of the # of k-mer instances I(f) that occur with the given frequency.
 I(f) = f&middot;U(f)
 except for possibly the lowest and highest frequency of the histogram as these entries include the counts for the frequencies below and above them, respectively.

+If the -G option is set, then Histex outputs a simple ASCII listing suitable for input into GenomeScope, i.e. their so-called .histo files.

 <a name="tabex"></a>
 ```